danstafford/danstafford.github.io/docs/curl-article.md

 ...
 ```

-The `--data` option includes the JSON data of a user we are creating with this POST request.
+The `--data` option includes the JSON data we are sending with this POST request.
 ```
 ...
 --data '{